15 Fascinating Facts About David Bowie

 In 1967, 14-year-old Sandra Dodd sent Bowie what would be his first fan letter from America, in which she asked him about his name.
 Bowie quipped: “In answer to your questions, my real name is David Jones and I don’t have to tell you why I changed it.
 ‘Nobody’s going to make a monkey out of you’ said my manager.”

-2. No, his eyes WERE not two different colors.
+2. No, David Bowie's eyes WERE not two different colors.

 While people often claim that Bowie had heterochromia, a genetic condition that results in having two different colored eyes, that is incorrect.
 Both of his eyes are blue; the ocular oddity that you do notice is what is known as aniscoria, or a permanently dilated pupil—which happened when Bowie was 15 years old and got into a fight with his friend, George Underwood, over a girl.
 "I was so aggrieved I walked over to him, basically, turned him around and went 'whack' without even thinking," Underwood explained.
 (His fingernail sliced into Bowie’s eye.)